 Peperomia dolabriformis var. glaucescens is a shrubby succulent with fleshy stems that become woody with age and purse-shaped leaves.
-The leaves are fleshy, up to 3 inches (7.5 cm) long, up to 0.5 inches (1.2 cm) wide, and up to 0.6 inches (1.5 cm) thick.
+The leaves are thick and fleshy, up to 3 inches (7.5 cm) long, up to 0.5 inches (1.2 cm) wide, and up to 0.6 inches (1.5 cm) thick.
 They are whitish to pinkish, folded in half upward, and fused along the dark green margins creating a narrow dark green window.
 The plant grows up to 2 feet (60 cm) tall and may be either rosette-forming or erect, laxly branched, and up to 2 feet (60 cm) tall.
 The inconspicuous flowers are greenish-white and appear on green, slender, up to 16 inches (40 cm) long panicles in summer.

 How to Grow and Care

 Peperomias are not particularly hard plants to grow, and their small size and delicate leaves make them perfect for desktops and dish gardens.
 They will rarely overtake their neighbors or shade them out.
 In short, they are perfectly mannered and attractive little plants.
 The biggest problems are usually related to watering.
 They like steadily moist soil but can be very sensitive to overwatering.
 Overwatered Peperomias tend to wilt or have raised, scab-like protrusions on their leaves.
 Do not be alarmed if your plant loses a few bottom leaves, but a massive leaf drop is usually due to a temperature change or fertilizer problem.
 Lastly, Peperomias are susceptible to mealybugs, so keep an eye out for cottony white masses on the stems or undersides of leaves.
 These plants thrive when slightly pot-bound, so do not overpot them.